 It’s that time of year again!
-Freshers are descending on their universities of choice (hopefully) to embark on an entirely new adventure.
-Seeing as I’ve done it twice, I thought I’d share a few tips and handy resources to help you cope with starting uni!
+Freshers are descending on their unis of choice (hopefully) to embark on an entirely new adventure.
+Seeing as I’ve done it twice, I thought I’d share a few tips and handy resources to help you cope with starting university!

 1. Do University Your Way, Unashamedly